Learn to meditate

 Led by Karuna Priya, Chaplain and Buddhist Faith Advisor.
 Suitable for beginners and those seeking a regular group.

 Personalised guidance and literature are provided on request.

 Fridays 13:05 - 13:50 (during term time) in Chaplaincy Multi-Faith Centre, 10 Prince's Gardens.
 The sessions are currently taking place via Zoom.
 Subscribe to our mailing list to get updates, news and upcoming events in the weekly newsletter

 For more information, please contact Karuna Priya.

-Christianity has a long and rich history of meditation and contemplative prayer going back to the desert hermits and Jesus' own times of solitude and teaching on prayer.
-Many practises are now shared by Christians from Protestant, Catholic and Orthodox Churches.
-There are also resonances with the comtemporary Mindfulness.
+Christianity has a long and rich history of meditation and contemplative prayer, returning to the desert hermits and Jesus' times of solitude and teaching on prayer.
+Christians now share many practices from Protestant, Catholic and Orthodox Churches.
+There are also resonances with contemporary Mindfulness.

-The session usually involve silence and stillness and one of the following:
+The session usually involves silence and stillness and one of the following:

 - Slow reading of scripture